ABOUT STIs

 What is Non-Gonococcal Urethritis (NGU)?

-Non-Gonococcal Urethritis (NGU) is the name given to inflammation of the male urethra (water passage) when gonorrhoea is not the cause.
+NGU is the name given to inflammation of the male urethra (urine tube) when gonorrhoea is not the cause.

-Most cases of NGU are caused by sexually transmitted infections (STI) of which chlamydia is the most common.
-In about one third of cases, no infection can be found.
+Most cases of NGU are caused by sexually transmitted infections (STIs) of which chlamydia is the most common.
+In about one-third of cases, no infection can be found.

-It is possible to get non-specific urethritis and other sexually transmitted infections by having sex with someone who has an infection but has no symptoms.
+It is possible to get NGU and other STIs by having sex with someone who has an infection but has no symptoms.

 During unprotected vaginal, anal or oral sex, organisms which can cause inflammation can pass into the urethra.
-Not all cases of non-specific urethritis are caused by having sex and you do not need to have lots of sexual partners.
+Not all cases of NGU are caused by having sex and you do not need to have lots of sexual partners.

-You cannot get non-specific urethritis from kissing, hugging, sharing baths or towels etc.
+You cannot get NGU from kissing, hugging, sharing baths or towels etc.

 How can I avoid getting NGU?

-The following measures will help protect you from non-specific urethritis and most other sexually transmitted infections including HIV, gonorrhea and chlamydia.
-If you have a sexually transmitted infection they will also help prevent you from passing it on to your partner.
+The following measures will help protect you from NGU and most other STIs, including HIV, gonorrhea and chlamydia.
+If you have an STI, they will also help prevent you passing it on to your partner.

 • Use condoms or femidoms for vaginal or anal sex.